 Regional Mentor of the Year Award

-Following thoughtful and valuable feedback from the Regional Advisory Committees, and taking into consideration COVID-imposed changes to our award time-lines, we have decided to pause the Regional Awards (Mentor of the Year and Prix d’Excellence) for 2021.
-Please consult this web page again in early 2022 for next call for submissions.
+Following thoughtful and valuable feedback from the Regional Advisory Committees, the Royal College has decided to pause the Regional Awards (Mentor of the Year and Prix d’Excellence) for 2021 and 2022.
+Please consult this web page in early 2023.

 This award recognizes Fellows of the Royal College who have had a significant impact on the career development of students, residents or Fellows.
 Nominees must have shown themselves to be an excellent role model in demonstrating the qualities or competencies of Manager, Scholar and Professional as described in the CanMEDS Framework.
 The award is open to all Fellows of the Royal College working in any practice setting (e.g., private practice, community, academic).